WOWitsWHITFORD/WOWitsWHITFORD/README.md

 ## About Me 🤦‍♂️
 I am a student programmer trying to learn as many languages as possible.
 These languages will get repos where you can brouse through my code and and progress and I will update them nearly every week with tutorials and notes + whatever else might be important.
+Most of my main repos are private and i somtimes make them public.

 ## Social Media 📱